-Last Updated on October 6, 2021 by Gino Borghese
+Last Updated on October 6, 2021 by Rocco Borghese

 Architectural lighting design does not only apply to where you live but is also an important concept for public buildings, corporations and any commercial settings.
 Commercial lighting design can turn a dull space into an exciting and inviting one, follow a certain theme or branding and have a significantly positive impact.